parisepigenetics/RASflow_EDC/README.md

 #### 1. **Main script**

- Slurm output is in `slurm_output` (default) or in the specified folder if you modified `Workflow.sh`.
+ The output is in `slurm_output` (default) or in the specified folder if you modified `Workflow.sh`.
 It contains global information about your run.
 Typically the main job output looks like :

 ```